-Note: all page and citation info for the quotes below refers to the Scribner edition of The Old Man and the Sea published in 1952.
+Note: all page numbers and citation info for the quotes below refer to the Scribner edition of The Old Man and the Sea published in 1952.

 Day One Quotes

 Everything about him was old except his eyes and they were the same color as the sea and were cheerful and undefeated.

 "There are many good fishermen and some great ones.
 But there is only you."

 He no longer dreamed of storms, nor of women, nor of great occurrences, nor of great fish, nor fights, nor contests of strength, nor of his wife.
 He only dreamed of places now and of the lions on the beach.
 They played like young cats in the dusk and he loved them as he loved the boy.

 Day Two Quotes